garrandall/popular-music-data/tracks/rings-cymarron.md

 We'll make love, we'll let the telephone ring
 'Ring, ring, doorbell ring'
 Baby come on in, got james taylor on the stereo
-I'm glad you've come around, i've been feelin' down Just talkin' to tony and mario
+I'm glad you've come around, I've been feelin' down Just talkin' to tony and mario
 You know they make good conversation,
 Still it ain't no consolation